Ipod-Na-no/TheBotBible/docs/rules.md

 ###There are two ways to win:
 #1 - Knock-out or one robot is disabled.
 If one of the robots falls or is pushed in the trap door, it counts as a knock-out.
 #2 - Judges' decision.
 If a match  goes the entire allotted time without one robot getting knocked out, the winner is determined by the judges based on the match score sheet.
-Match Scoring:
+###Match Scoring:

 Matches will be scored by a panel of judges (2-3) using the following criteria:
-Control
+- Control
-Damage
+- Damage
-Aggression
+- Aggression
+-
 ##Section 3: Inspection and Documentation

 ### Inspection:
+> [!WARNING]
-All bots must pass inspection to be eligible for the competition.
+> All bots must pass inspection to be eligible for the competition.
 In order to pass, bots must meet the following criteria:
-Pass a fail safe procedure test as laid out in Section 1 (All functions must stop operating when power to the radio is switched off.
+> - Pass a fail safe procedure test as laid out in Section 1 (All functions must stop operating when power to the radio is switched off.
 This includes both weapon and drive operations)
-Meet weight requirements laid out in Section 1
+> - Meet weight requirements laid out in Section 1
-Have a light visible on the outside of the robot
+> - Have a light visible on the outside of the robot
-Be constructed in a manner consistent with guidelines laid out in    Section 1
+> - Be constructed in a manner consistent with guidelines laid out in    Section 1

 ### Example 1:
 In this example, the weapon motor is mounted outside of the robot.
 The motor is considered armor.
 This is NOT ALLOWED.